Monads and theories: Abstract

 Given a locally presentable enriched category $\E$ together with a small dense full subcategory $\A$ of \emph{arities}, we study the relationship between monads on $\E$ and identity-on-objects functors out of $\A$, which we call $\A$-pretheories.
 We show that the natural constructions relating these two kinds of structure form an adjoint pair.
-The fixpoints of the adjunction are characterised as the \emph{$\A$-nervous monads}---those for which the conclusions of Weber's \emph{nerve theorem} hold---and the \emph{$\A$-theories}, which we introduce here.
+The fixpoints of the adjunction are characterised on the one side as the \emph{$\A$-nervous monads}---those for which the conclusions of Weber's \emph{nerve theorem} hold---and on the other, as the \emph{$\A$-theories} which we introduce here.

 The resulting equivalence between $\A$-nervous monads and $\A$-theories is best possible in a precise sense, and extends almost all previously known monad--theory correspondences.
 It also establishes some completely new correspondences, including one which captures the globular theories defining Grothendieck weak $\omega$-groupoids.